hack-gpon/hack-gpon.github.io/_sfp_cage/zyxel.md

 ```
 3. You can close the ssh console, do not reboot the router.
 4. Open the router web interface and in the maintenance/firmware upgrade section select the "Restore Default Settings After Firmware Upgrade" option.
-5. Select choose file to select the firmware file you want to upload and click Upload.
+5. Select "Choose file" to select the firmware file you want to upload and click Upload.
 6. The router will automatically reboot and should get back up on 192.168.1.1

 ## Firmware Version V5.70(ACDZ.0)C0 no-brand